eduardolujan/Steamer/doc/source/appendix.rst

     The standard mysql client port is 3306, if a slave ever gets to the master on that port, it will save that info on its internal tables, which will cause synchronization errors if you try to reach to a different port no matter what you are using on the config files.
 In order to solve that, use the "CHANGE MASTER TO" statement.
-Please take a look `here <http://dev.mysql.com/doc/refman/5.1/en/mysql-cluster-replication-preparation.html>`_
+Please take a look `here <http://dev.mysql.com/doc/refman/5.1/en/mysql-cluster-replication-preparation.html>`_.
+    The same happens to user/password/host information, you'll need to stop the slave (STOP SLAVE;), alter those parameters and start the slave: (START SLAVE;).

 .. code-block:: mysql

         mysql> change master to MASTER_PORT = 6612;

-If all went ok you shold be able to connect with: ``mysql -P 6612 -u merlin -p -h local-int -D merlin``.
+If all went OK you should be able to connect with: ``mysql -P 6612 -u merlin -p -h local-int -D merlin``.

 Adding the balancer: